alphagov/govuk-design-system/src/styles/type-scale/index.md

 ### If you only want to set the font size

 Do not use `govuk-font` if you only want to change the font size and line height as it includes additional typography-related CSS like the New Transport font family.
-Instead, you should use [`govuk-font-size`](https://frontend.design-system.service.gov.uk/sass-api-reference/#govuk-font-size):
+Instead, you should use the [`govuk-font-size` mixin](https://frontend.design-system.service.gov.uk/sass-api-reference/#govuk-font-size):

 ```scss
 @include govuk-font-size($size: 19);